Kristina01111000/4Einstitute/README.md

 - waiting on logo
 - Think of better title/picture for title
 - possible logos? maybe a triangle?
-- Remove my email form the form
 - Wait for another page for resources page connection join us -> added to his to do list
 - Need articles for resources page
 - Add a contact us form to the site, below the sidebar section
-- make all changes to scorecard page as on the other site, also any changes to the documentary i fixed the form, and added his email to the contact, hopefully it works!
+- make all changes to scorecard page as on the other site, also any changes to the documentary
+- i fixed the form, and added his email to the contact, hopefully it works!

 - make sure to update the scorecard copy when he changes it for the other site